 We love the diversity of bikes you see on the road, and there's a rally or festival worth attending for every single one.

 Even if you go alone, you'll likely leave with new friends.
 Rallies are places where people gather and talk about their bikes, share food and drink, and generally have a good time doing what they love.

 If you're lucky, you might even get to ride one.

-Lastly, getting involved in a new community is an excellent way of connecting with new riders and learning new things.
+Lastly, getting involved in a new community is an excellent way to connect with new riders and learn new things.

 No matter how old or experienced you are, meeting new people and heading out on a group ride can add a unique element to your love of motorcycling.